 - the service provided by an embedded generator to a TNSP which is compensated by an avoided TUoS payment can, in certain circumstances, be differentiated from the service provided by the embedded generator and compensated by a network support payment.
-This warrants the Rules facilitating the potential for an embedded generator to receive both payments to allow for an efficient level of compensation.
+This warrants the NER facilitating the potential for an embedded generator to receive both payments to allow for an efficient level of compensation.
 Additionally, when an embedded generator is receiving a network support payment from a TNSP, this should only be for services provided in addition to that provided to the TNSP which are compensated for by avoided TUoS payments.
-This requires the Rules to be clear and sufficiently robust to facilitate this outcome; - a network support agreement between a TNSP and embedded generator, for which there is a network support payment, could (and should be enabled to) seek to defer specific shared network assets and make no attempt to compensate for any coincidental deferral of other shared assets; and - as services can be differentiated, it is appropriate to provide an independent signal reflective of that particular service.
+This requires the NER to be clear and sufficiently robust to facilitate this outcome; - a network support agreement between a TNSP and embedded generator, for which there is a network support payment, could (and should be enabled to) seek to defer specific shared network assets and make no attempt to compensate for any coincidental deferral of other shared assets; and - as services can be differentiated, it is appropriate to provide an independent signal reflective of that particular service.
+This would ensure that incentives are appropriately signalled and therefore encourage an efficient level of investment in embedded generation.